mattpus/SaleAssistant/README.md

 cd SaleAssistant
 ```

-### 2. Start the backend middleware
+### 2. Backend middleware
-The iOS app expects a local rates endpoint at `http://localhost:8080/rates`.
-Run the Go service before launching the app or its tests.
+The backend middleware is deployed in the cloud at `https://saleassistant.onrender.com/rates`.
+No local setup is required.

+For local development, you can still run the Go service locally:

 ```bash
 cd backend